JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

   <img src="https://github.com/JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/blob/7d6883e0c3e667e5b2a11284fd37ea8895735365/images/Question%201/Performance_Analysis_1.PNG" alt=" Performance Analysis #1" width="800"
 </p>

-What I did here is that I searched for the highest and lowest sales first and put it the rows aligned to *Sales* column.<br>
+What I did here was search for the highest and lowest sales first and align them in the rows under the *Sales* column.<br>
-The formula that I've used are the following:<br>
+The formulas that I used are the following:<br>
 For the highest sales:
 ```
 =MAX(Table1[Store_Sales])